Doppler and Duplex Difference

 While both Doppler and duplex ultrasound are non-invasive and painless procedures that do not involve ionizing radiation, duplex ultrasound is generally considered to be more sensitive and specific than Doppler ultrasound.
 However, the choice of imaging technique will depend on the specific clinical question being asked, and on the expertise of the imaging team.

-In conclusion, Doppler and duplex ultrasound are two important imaging techniques that provide valuable information about blood flow in the body.
+In conclusion, duplex vs doppler ultrasound are two important imaging techniques that provide valuable information about blood flow in the body.
 While Doppler ultrasound is useful for evaluating blood flow in the legs, arms, and neck, duplex ultrasound offers a more comprehensive evaluation of both blood flow and the structure of blood vessels.
-By understanding the differences between these two techniques, patients and healthcare providers can make informed decisions about which imaging modality is best for their particular needs.
+By understanding the difference between doppler and duplex , patients and healthcare providers can make informed decisions about which imaging modality is best for their particular needs.

 What is Doppler?